-On February 24, 2020, Yeasayer, a former Brooklyn-based rock band, filed a lawsuit against Kendrick Lamar and the Weeknd, among others, for Copyright Infringement.
-Yeasayer is alleging that Kendrick Lamar And the Weeknd’s 2018 collaboration “Pray for Me” infringes Yeasayer’s copyright on the 2007 song called “Sunrise.”
-“Pray for Me” appeared on the soundtrack album of the Marvel Studios superhero film Black Panther and has a 2x Platinum Certification according to the Recording Industry Association of America.
+On February 24, 2020, a former Brooklyn-based rock band, Yeasayer, sued Kendrick Lamar and the Weeknd for Copyright Infringement.
+Yeasayer alleged that Kendrick Lamar and the Weeknd’s 2018 collaboration “Pray for Me” infringes Yeasayer’s copyright on the 2007 song called “Sunrise.”

 Yeasayer specifically stated in their complaint that:

 17. “Sunrise” includes the recording of a distinctive choral performance, which Plaintiffs created and recorded using their own voices.
 This material was specifically created for use in “Sunrise” and is unique, comprised of male voices singing in their highest registers, with animated, pulsing vibrato, and developed via distinctive audio post-processing.